Tuesday 6:30 PM Matches Canceled

 • The ClaytonBocce.org login page has a checkbox labeled Remember Me.
 If you are using a private computer, you may want to check the Remember Me box on the login page.
 This will cause your browser to store your login credentials on your computer and automatically log you in when you access the Clayton Bocce website.
 Note: your login credentials are sensitive, so you must use https for automatic login. (ie. https://ClaytonBocce.org).

-• This website does not access any of the information in your Facebook, Google, or Microsoft account.
+• This website does not access any of the information in your Google or Facebook account.
 Your contact list, calendar, friend list, etc. are not visible to this website.
 Your userid and password are not passed to this website.

 • When you are logged in, Login in the upper right corner will be replaced by your name.
 Click or hover over your name to open a pop-up menu where you may logout or view and update your account profile.

-What If I Do Not have One of the Required Accounts?
+What If I Do Not have a Google or Facebook account?

-We anticipate that most bocce league members will have a Facebook, Google, or Microsoft account.
+We anticipate that most bocce league members will have a Google or Facebook account.
 If you do not have one you will need to create one.
 The alternative would be for the bocce website to have its own userids and passwords, but then you would have to create one of those, so what's to be gained?

-Google and Microsoft accounts are simpler than Facebook, so if you just need an account to access the bocce website, we suggest either of these.
+Google accounts are simpler than Facebook, so if you just need an account to access the bocce website, we suggest a Google account.

 • To create a Google account: